Vyral/base-template/_posts/2018-08-23-what-a-divorce-means-to-your-mortgage-loan-application.md

 {% include youtube.html %}

-Today I want to talk about how a divorce can affect your mortgage loan application. &nbsp;
+Today I want to talk about how a divorce can affect your mortgage loan application.

 The state of Florida is a marital property state, meaning that you are either married or divorced.
 If you’re married while you own your primary residence, **you and your spouse are both obligated under the mortgage to ensure taxes and insurance get paid.**